I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 Our Statbank has been a success ever since.
 After at complete rewrite of the ssb.no website in 2013 the Stabank is the only "channel" to disseminate tables/datasets.

 Back in 2011 Statistics Sweden (SCB) developed the .Net version of PxWeb.
-The solution was split up in severel components and SSB contributed with a .Net implementation of the SQL connector to CNMM.
+The solution was split up in severel libraries and SSB contributed with a .Net implementation of the SQL connector to CNMM.
 The soruce code was hosted in subversion at Assembla.com

-We also made our first pubic API for Statbank in 2013 based on some of these .Net components.
+We also made our first pubic API for Statbank in 2013 based on some of these .Net libraries.
 But this API only exposed a small part of the Statbank.

 However our Statbank struggled to keep up with technical debt and around 2014 we looked to do some upgrading and decided to make the switch to PxWeb.